Touftoufe/Algo_GenBin/README.md

   - Error < 0.204
   - max number of itterations 5000

   NOTE: the program is not stopped until it reaches an error < 0.204.
-If the number of itterations reaches 5000 (~ 20 s), it means that the program has stuck and is not converging to the solution, so the chromosomes are reinitialised using the function "init()"
+If the number of itterations reaches 5000 (~ 20 s), it means that the program is stuck and is not converging to the solution, so the chromosomes are reinitialised using the function "init()"

 # Our constants with their conversion rules:
   - lambda_0 E [6555, 6570] coded in 19 bit integer ~ [0, 524287] <=> [6555, 6607,4287]